Unknown 9: Awakening Review – The Force Awakens

 GOOD

-Unknown 9: Awakening is generally solid action-adventure mystery let down by irritatingly repetitive combat encounters in the game's later half.
+Unknown 9: Awakening is a generally solid action-adventure mystery let down by irritatingly repetitive combat encounters in the game's later half.
 The character dialogue and environmental exploration are a highlight, keeping me playing even when other aspects annoyed me.

 A copy of this game was provided by Developer/Publisher/Distributor/PR Agency for review purposes.
 Click here to know more about our Reviews Policy.